8 Content Marketing Best Practices You Need to Know in 2023

 Even if you have a wide audience base, segment them into closely related groups.
 Use data such as demographics and behavior to analyze your audience's needs and create content accordingly.

 Create buyer personas for each group.
 Ask questions and find answers for them.
-What are these customers' needs, problems, struggles?
+What are these customers' needs, problems, and struggles?

 The more questions you answer, the better your content will be and you'll know where to distribute it.